pacelliv/pacelliv/README.md

 ## Hello Mr(s).
 Stranger 😆, my name Pacelli 👋
 ### I'm an aspiring Full Stack Developer.

-- 🔭 I’m currently building a **transaction explorer for my ERC-20 token with React, Solidity, Nodejs and Expressjs on Sepolia dn Mumbai testnets.**
+- 🔭 I’m currently building a **transaction explorer for my ERC-20 token with React, Solidity, Nodejs and Expressjs on Sepolia and Mumbai testnets.**
 - 🌱 I’m currently learning **Web2 & Web3 development.**
 - 👯 I’m looking to collaborate on **any Web2 & Web3 project.**
 - 🤝 I'm interested in meeting **builders**.